Sound velocity and tidal deformability in compact stars: The pseudo-conformal model (PCM)

 (where $v_s^2=\frac{\partial P(n)}{\partial n}/\frac{\partial \epsilon(n)}{\partial n}$) vanishes.
 Since $\frac{\partial \epsilon (n)}{\partial n} \neq 0$ in the range of densities involved, we immediately obtain

 which is usually associated with the sound velocity in a conformal symmetric system.
-Here, however, since the TEMT is not equal to zero, we call it ``pseudo-conformal sound velocity."
+Here, however, since the TEMT is not equal to zero, we call it ``pseudoconformal sound velocity."

-It was shown in \cite{PKLMR} that the pseudo-conformal sound velocity comes out in the highly successful $V_{lowk}$ renormalization group approach~\cite{VlowK} based on $bs$HLS described above for $n_{1/2}=2.0n_0$.
-The full $V_{lowk}$ RG result is exactly reproduced by R-I described by the $V_{lowk}$RG treatment and by R-II given by the formula of pseudo-conformality
+It was shown in \cite{PKLMR} that the pseudoconformal sound velocity comes out in the highly successful $V_{lowk}$ renormalization group approach~\cite{VlowK} based on $bs$HLS described above for $n_{1/2}=2.0n_0$.
+The full $V_{lowk}$ RG result is exactly reproduced by R-I described by the $V_{lowk}$RG treatment and by R-II given by the formula of pseudoconformality

 where $x = n/n_0$ and $X, Y$ are parameters given by the pressure and chemical potential matched between R-I (given by $V_{lowk}$) and R-II (given by (\ref{eq:EoSPCM})) at $n_{1/2}$ for $\alpha=(N-Z)/(N+Z)$.
 We assume that this PCM is applicable for $n_{1/2}> 2n_0$.